 This is how you make the ultimate chocolate malva pudding.
 You can see this video to know more:

 If you’re looking for a tender, fluffy dessert with a hint of liquor, you’d love cape brandy pudding.
 Utilizing brandy, this luscious pudding boasts a signature flavor that will capture your heart within the very first bite.

-Whenever I make these cake brandy puddings, I always prepare a cup of hot chocolate or steamy almond milk.
+Whenever I make these cake brandy puddings, I always flavor up the almond milk or add new ingredients to my hot chocolate to serve alongside the brandy puddings.
 Suffice to say, these drinks are the perfect accompaniment to this fantastic African dessert.